danielgindi/node-csv-reader/README.md

 ```

 A common issue with CSVs are that Microsoft Excel for some reason *does not save UTF8 files*.
 Microsoft never liked standards.
-In order to automagically handle the possibility of such files with ANSI encodings arriving from user input, you can use the [autodetect-decoder-stream](https://www.npmjs.com/package/autodetect-decoder-stream) like this:
+In order to automatically handle the possibility of such files with ANSI encodings arriving from user input, you can use the [autodetect-decoder-stream](https://www.npmjs.com/package/autodetect-decoder-stream) like this:

 ```javascript